Security

 • No security rules on the Network Security Group (NSG) allow for SSH access to the instance

-• All resources used by the service utilize managed identities meaning there is no password or secret to leak
+• All resources used by the service (including Microsoft Entra ID and Graph API) utilize managed identities meaning there is no password or secret to leak

-• Use of Microsoft Entra ID and Microsoft Graph API is made through the use of certificate credentials
+• Use of Microsoft Entra ID MFA is made through the use of certificate credentials

 • The private key of the certificate is non-exportable and stored in an Azure Key Vault